Effects of Digitisation on Planning and the Conduct of Operations

 The outlined threat scenarios resulting especially from hybrid warfare pose new challenges to the existing security architecture.
 We must critically examine and analyse whether the established structures and procedures meet such hybrid threats or whether the security architecture should be reviewed.

-Author: Michael Jonn; Photo: Fotolia
+Editor: Michael Jonn; Photo: Fotolia